MicrosoftDocs/biztalk-docs/his/core/application-integration-importhostdefs.md

    :::image type="content" source="media/la-newproject-import-hostdefhf4.png" alt-text="Dialog with pre-loaded Host Definition in Visual Studio (Host Files)":::

-   - The Designer will present the metadata artifact generated from the COBOL copybook.
-Remember this artifact is incomplete.
-You will need to create a Table or Tables that will reflect the Host Files.
+   The designer shows the metadata artifact generated from the COBOL copybook.
+This artifact is incomplete, so you must create one or more tables that reflect the host files.

    :::image type="content" source="media/la-newproject-import-hostdefhf6.png" alt-text="Metadata artifact view in HIS Designer for Logic Apps (Host Files)":::